Electrical Panel Schedule in Projects – 23 Important Notes you need to know

 21- The demand factor of this panel.

-22- There’s a phase balancing on this panel or not.
+22- There’s a phase of balancing on this panel or not.

-23- Some designers also put the circuit’s total length from the panel board until the last outlet.
+23- Some designers also put the circuit’s total length from the panel board to the last outlet.

 From the previous, you can conclude why the electrical panel schedule is one of the most important drawings in electrical systems.